Searching providers in your area...

 Digital Programming requires a receiver to unscramble the signal for a particular channel and send the signal to the television.
 Most providers lend the customer this piece of equipment at no charge and the receiver must be returned when the service is disconnected.
 Advanced receivers may be required for increased functionality.
 Advanced receiver types include:

-- Digital Video Recorder (DVR) Receiver - Allows the customer to record programs, pause live TV, rewind programs, skip through commercials during playback, and much more.
+Digital Video Recorder (DVR) Receiver - Allows the customer to record programs, pause live TV, rewind programs, skip through commercials during playback, and much more.
 There is usually an additional cost associate with the DVR as well as a monthly subscription fee.

-- High Definition (HD) Receiver - For use with an HDTV ready Television (capability of a 720 or 1080 lines of resolution; HDTV ready may also be referred to as "HD Ready," "HD Compatible," "HDTV Display," or "HDTV Monitor").
+High Definition (HD) Receiver - For use with an HDTV ready television (capability of a 720 or 1080 lines of resolution; HDTV ready may also be referred to as "HD Ready," "HD Compatible," "HDTV Display," or "HDTV Monitor").
 An HD receiver can unscramble digital and high definition data, providing a 'real life' picture.

-- High Definition Digital Video Recorder (HD DVR) - Combines the features of a DVR and HD Receiver.
+High Definition Digital Video Recorder (HD DVR) - Combines the features of a DVR and HD Receiver.

-Digital Programming is a newer technology that carries more information in the signal that results in high-quality digital picture and sound superior to analog's picture and sound.
+Digital Programming the a newer technology that carries more information in the signal that results in high-quality digital picture and sound superior to analog's picture and sound.
 Digital Programming offers more channels than Analog Programming and additional benefits such as:

+In addition, to receive satellite programming, a satellite dish is required.
+An earth-orbiting satellite, the program source, and broadcast center are also essential to providing satellite programming.
 All satellite programming is 100% digital quality with features similar to Digital Cable: Basic programming, Premium channels, Digital Music (XM for DirecTV and Sirius for Dish Network), Interactive Program Guide, Parental controls, Multiplexed channels, and Pay per view.